MrakDun-desu/kis-v4/backend/README.md

 ```

 After the database has successfully been migrated, the local program should function correctly.
 Run
 the project with `dotnet run` and the API should be live at `localhost:5242`.
-The API is set to only
-allow authenticated users, so this page will not work - to test the API, go to
+To test the API, go to `localhost:5242/scalar`.

-`localhost:5242/swagger`.
+To authenticate, in the Authentication section of the page, select "Bearer" as the Auth Type.
+Then

-To authenticate, click the "Authorize" button and paste in the generated JWT token.
-After that, all
+paste the generated user JWT into the "Token" field.
-endpoints should function.